 - The Recorder

 Shirley Mae Mattingly, 82, of Waldorf died Feb.
 6, 2013, at St. Mary’s Nursing Center in Leonardtown.

 Born Oct.
 15, 1930, in Washington, D.C., she was the daughter of the late John Clyde DeVinney and the late Mary Ruth Wagner DeVinney.

-Memorial contributions may be made to Alzheimer’s Association, Southern Md.
-Office, PO Box 1889, La Plata, MD 20646.
+Memorial contributions may be made to the Alzheimer’s Association, Southern Maryland office, P.O.
+Box 1889, La Plata, MD 20646.